 - 1. BAREBOW: Longbow, recurve, compound-no sights (no string peep sights), no mechanical releases, no stabilizer, no tape or marks on bow.
 May use glove or tab. - 2.
 LIMITED: Fixed sights, string peep permitted, glove or tab only.
-12" or shorter stabilizer, no sliding sights, no magnified sights. - 3.
-UNLIMITED: Open to all aids. - CROSSBOW: Open to all Special Needs members that are not able to participate in Lots 1-3.
+12" or shorter stabilizer, no sliding sights, no magnified sights.

+3. UNLIMITED: Open to all aids.